arcanistzed/pdf-sheet/README.md

 As you can see, the `@` is used to access properties of the Actor data, rather than a fixed value.
 You may use any valid JavaScript functions or formulas in the mapping, but it should return a String or [coerce](https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion) into one.

-Please share any mappings you create with me and I will list them here for the benefit of the community.
+Please share any mappings you create with me and I will include them in the module for the benefit of the community.
+[See the mappings here](./mappings/README.md).

 ## License